Bronchitis: Causes, Symptoms and Support Strategies

 While histamine tries to ensure that your organs get enough fluids even when you are dehydrated, elevated histamine may also increase inflammation, allergies, headaches, chronic pain, digestive issues, and immune system problems.
 It may make your body more vulnerable to illness, including bronchitis as well (14).

 You don’t want bronchitis to slow you down.
-Try these 12 natural solutions for bronchitis to boost your immune system, reduce your symptoms, and get back on your feet quickly.
+Try these 12 natural support strategies to improve your immune system and respiratory health.

 Eat Light and Hydrate Well

 If you are dealing with the symptoms of bronchitis, it is important that you support your body with nourishing foods.
 Don’t overburden your system with heavy foods.
 Eat light.
 Remove refined sugar, refined oils, deep-fried food, processed foods, junk food, and heavy meals.
 Focus on hydrating greens, vegetables, low glycemic-index fruits, herbs, spices, fermented foods, and healthy fats.

 I recommend that you drink 8 to 10 glasses of water minimum a day.
 Use a high-quality reverse osmosis system that purifies your water by removing all the toxins.
 I recommend systems like iSpring or the Berkey system for low cost filtration.
 The best water is the Synergy Science hydrogen water which is what I use at home as it is powered by molecular hydrogen which reduces oxidative stress in the body and improves immune function.

 Carrying a water bottle around can be helpful to stay hydrated at all times.
 I recommend using a stainless steel bottle to avoid toxic chemical residue from plastic bottles.